Verizon B2B AI Tools Suite

 [IMAGE: Single Pane of Glass interface—showing the unified customer view that replaces the bookmark bar workaround]

-Single Pane of Glass: everything a rep needs in one searchable view.
+Single Pane of Glass: everything a representative needs in one searchable view.

 Results